rancher/rancher/tests/v2/validation/fleet/snapshot/README.md

 # Snapshot

-For the snapshot tests, these tests are designed to accept an existing cluster that the user has access to.
+For the snapshot + fleet tests, these tests are designed to accept an existing cluster that the user has access to.
 If you do not have a downstream cluster in Rancher, you should create one first before running these tests.
 It is recommended to have a cluster configuration of 3 etcd, 2 controlplane, 3 workers.

 Please see below for more details for your config.
 Please note that the config can be in either JSON or YAML (all examples are illustrated in YAML).
+Upgrade strategy and fleet's gitRepo are hard coded for this test, so no outside input is necessary.

 ## Table of Contents
 1. [Getting Started](#Getting-Started)